 If you want to color-code by two or three themes or variants use the Color-code with Circles or Put Charts on the Map options.
 Both are buttons on the master toolbar.
 See below.

-Most of the time you will use the Color-Code with Symbols button on the master toolbar to color code points.
+Most of the time you will use the Symbol Color-Coding button on the master toolbar to color code points.
 Map Business Online lets the user color and symbolize with a range of up to 100 colored symbols.
 That’s plenty.
 Any more than that and you’ll lose your map audience’s attention (first their eyes glaze over, then they start to drool.)
+It’s all part of learning how to color-cade a map.

-Within the color-code by symbol dialogue the business map user can:
+Within the color-code by symbol dialogue the business mapping software user can:

 - Choose symbols from the library or import your symbols